javinoram/HandWriting/README.md

 5. Pillow
 6. Flask

-For the API I use Flask and for the web inteface I use Angular.
+For the API I use Flask and for the web inteface I use React.

 # Data from the neural network